PerryTrinh/GoldenRecord/README.md

 # GoldenRecord

-Interactive page on basic info with Voyager Golden Record
+Fun page detailing the information on the Golden Records onboard Voyager 1 and Voyager 2.

+*Work in progress*